ruismacdonald/nmrclassify/README.md

 1D convolution is used to transform the separated mixture from multi-dimensional to one-dimensional, a linear layer is used to transform the third dimension from 21 (ppm positions) to 10 (compound classes), and a Softmax layer is used to determine the probability distribution across the classes.

+The output of the network is the probability distribution across the classes.
 The model is trained using cross entropy loss and 1000 epochs.
 The stochastic gradient descent, stochastic gradient descent with momentum of 0.99 and Adam optimizer were used, each with a weight decay of 1e-5.
 These parameters were chosen because they result in the lowest losses.

 ## Results

 The optimizer that results in the lowest training loss and highest testing accuracy changes each time I run the model.
-I'm not sure why this happens because the data is the same (I used a random seed).
+I'm not sure why this happens because I used a random seed so that the data stays the same.
 Example results are 1.9537 training loss and 0.8286 testing accuracy for SGD, 1.707 training loss and 0.4416 testing accuracy for SGD with momentum, and 1.7201 training loss and 0.6298 testing accuracy for Adam.
 The results are always around these values.

 ## Future work